Activities

 • With this Activity, simulate "RNA Transcription" and get the Templates for RNA and DNA nucleotides.
 These are suggestions for the order of DNA bases.
 They can be cut out and one given to each group.
 To have students go further, have them use their mRNA models to do the "RNA Translation" Activity.

-• In "Reading DNA" students use edible models of the DNA molecule to transcribe an mRNA sequence, then translate it into a protein.
+• In “Reading DNA” (pdf) students use edible models of the DNA molecule to transcribe an mRNA sequence, then translate it into a protein.

 • "DNA and Genes" Crossword Puzzle and solution.
 Or Matt H. contributed this cleaner pdf version of the crossword.

-• "DNA and Genes" Wordsearch and solution.
+• DNA and Genes” Wordsearch and solution.

-• "Codon Bingo" is a simple exercise to help students learn how to use a codon table to translate mRNA into its associated amino acids and includes a blank bingo card.
+• This Codon Bingo” is a simple exercise to help students learn how to use a codon table to translate mRNA into its associated amino acids and includes a blank bingo card.

-• "DNA" crossword puzzle and answers.
+• DNA” crossword puzzle and answers.

 • In "How Does DNA Determine the Traits of an Organism?," students use a DNA sequence of an imaginary organism called a "Snork" to determine it's traits and then draw the organism.

-• Try the PBS "DNA Workshop Activity" for the simulation of DNA replication and protein synthesis and use this "DNA Workshop" worksheet to accompany it.
+• Try the PBS “DNA Workshop Activity” for the simulation of DNA replication and protein synthesis.

 • Simulate the way mutations occur with this "DNA Chain Letter" activity.